 HEARing Student Voices

-The project aims to research how:
+The project aimed to research how:

 (i) Students make educational choices within differently structured curricula

 (iii) Student centred strategies can develop the HEAR process

 (iv) Formative student assessment can influence career management.